 The axe’s sharp tip made quick work of the boar’s exposed neck.
 Blood sprayed.
 The sound of slaughter was such beautiful music to delight.

-The experience bar floating beneath those muddy hooves progressed by five percent, strangely enough.
+The experience bar, floating beneath those muddy hooves, progressed five percent, strangely enough.
 Maybe there was a significant penalty for kills above one’s level.
 Or Maybe the fatty Orc had died after they had been whipped through the portal; Rowan did recall a distance penalty in the very-limited game guides.
 Either way, five percent was five percent.
 And it had been shared between him and Gabrielle.

 “Yippy!”
 Gabrielle clapped twice, jumped straight.
 “Now all ya got to do is skin it, gut it, wash it, and chop it up, Row!
 Cus I’m certainly not doing any of that.”

-His flaming exuberance drained to his feet.
-“Neither am I.” He thumbed over his shoulder.
+His boiling exuberance drained to his feet.
+“I’ll do it later.”
+He thumbed over his shoulder.
 “There’s an apple tree a hundred yards that way.
 No strawberries though.”

 She blinked.
 “Are they ripe?”